atrusnak/cubeVision/README.md

 Images and labels are saved to the outputTest directory.
-Images are saved as hdf5 files and can be viewd with blenderproc
+Images are saved as hdf5 files and can be viewed with blenderproc

     blenderproc vis hdf5 outputTest/0.hdf5

 ## Peer Review

-The code to be reviewed is found in the file generateImages.py in the root directory of the repository.
+The code to be reviewed is found in the file **generateImages.py** in the root directory of the repository.

-The peer review should be focus on the main function starting on line 297 and ending on line 362.
-This controls the general functionality of generating our images in blender.
+The peer review should be focus on the **main()** function starting on **line 297 and ending on line 362.** This controls the general functionality of generating our images in blender.
 You will notice that the main function makes repeated calls to the generateImage() function defined before the main function.
 If you would like a better understanding of how the rendering is actually performed,